 Diet shakes or meal replacements will help jumpstart weight loss in many people.
 Reaching a short-term weight-loss goal can be very satisfying and can provide the encouragement necessary to make permanent changes in the way you eat.
 Meal replacements can promote weight loss especially if they are used along with the goal of learning lifelong healthy eating choices.

 If your goal is long-term weight loss, then you need to find a diet that will help you simply eat less food to shed pounds and then easily maintain your new body weight.
-Usually, this is a diet plan that allows you to eat your favorite meals and naturally fit to your lifestyle.
+Usually, this is a diet plan that allows you to eat your favorite meals (The Reverse Taper Diet comes to mind) and naturally fit to your lifestyle.

 American Dietetic Association